OK meat lovers, this one is for you! This is the Organic Kitchen’s “Tri-tip with Pomegranate BBQ Sauce and Caramelized Onions”.

 - Add pom juice and simmer 2 minutes.

-- Gently whisk in ketchup, soy sauce (or Bragg's liquid aminos), and liquid smoke; simmer 2 minutes longer.
+- Gently whisk in ketchup, soy sauce (or coconut aminos), and liquid smoke; simmer 2 minutes longer.

 - Take off heat, stir in honey and apple cider vinegar.